franzinc/aftpd/readme.txt

    C. Restricted users
 3. Security notes

-$Id: readme.txt,v 1.4 2002/12/18 17:47:38 layer Exp $
+$Id: readme.txt,v 1.5 2005/05/25 20:01:41 dancy Exp $

 *******************************************************************************
 1. Installation

-Allegro FTPd (aFTPd) runs on Linux and Solaris on Allegro Common Lisp.
+Allegro FTPd (aFTPd) has been tested on Linux, Solaris, and FreeBSD on Allegro Common Lisp.
+Other platforms supported by Allegro Common Lisp may work as well but Allegro FTPd has not be tested on them.

-You can either build aFTPd from sources or use the binaries built by Franz Inc.  If you want to build your own, then you must have Allegro Common Lisp Enterprise Edition.
+You can either build aFTPd from sources or use the binaries built by Franz Inc.  If you want to build your own, then you must have Allegro Common Lisp Enterprise Edition, version 7.0 or better.

 *******************************************************************************
 1A.
 Installation: from source code